openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

    integer
    underscore character

+Integer literals are of literal types that match the literals.
+If an operator is applied to a literal, then the literal type is replaced for the following
+types:

-Integer literals are of type ``int`` if the value can be represented by a 32-bit number.
-Otherwise, it is of type ``long``.
+- ``int`` if the literal value can be represented by a 32-bit number; or
+- ``long`` otherwise.

 In variable and constant declarations, an integer literal can be implicitly converted to another integer type or type ``char`` (see :ref:`Type Compatibility with Initializer`).
 An explicit cast must be used elsewhere (see :ref:`Cast Expressions`).

 A :index:`compile-time error` occurs if a non-zero integer literal is too large for its type.